 - Flatten the prongs to secure.
 Some instructions recommend folding the prongs to the center to secure.
 Your choice.

 - Test the closure from the front.
-If your fabric is prone to raveling, you can use seam sealant around your slits, such as Dritz® Fray Check.
+If your fabric is prone to raveling, you can use seam sealant around your slits.

-NOTE: As above with the first half of the installation, for additional information, you can take a look at the Dritz Flip Lock Tutorial PDF or check out our own general tutorial on Turn Lock installation.
+NOTE: As above with the first half of the installation, we understand your selected lock may differ somewhat from ours, however, all these types of locks are actually quite similar.
+Review the instructions that come with the lock or check out our own general tutorial on Turn Lock installation.

 Create the ribbon strap